pine64/blisp/README.md

 ```
   Note: the blisp command will now be in `build/tools/blisp/` folder and could later be run with flags as ` ./tools/blisp/blisp` unless you cd into that folder.

-2. Get and cp or mv `eflash_loader_32m.bin`  to  bl70x folder
+2. Get and copy or move the `eflash_loader_32m.bin`  to  bl70x folder

 `/build/tools/blisp/data/bl70x/eflash_loader_32m.bin`

    a.
 Download [Bouffalo Lab Dev Cube here](https://dev.bouffalolab.com/download).

    b.
-Extract and get the `eflash_loader_32m.bin` for bl70x chip from Dev Cube download, i.e. might be in this path,
+Extract the DevCube download and get the `eflash_loader_32m.bin` for the bl70x chip (the MCU in Pinecil V2).
+Check this path for the file:

 `/BouffaloLabDevCube-v1.8.1/chips/bl702/eflash_loader/eflash_loader_32m.bin`

-   c.
-Move `eflash_loader_32m.bin` to your `build/tools/data/bl70x` folder from step 1.
+   c. cp or mv the `eflash_loader_32m.bin` to your `build/tools/data/bl70x` folder from step 1.
 The rest of the Dev Cube could be deleted.

 ### Continue with the next steps if building code to update Pinecil V2.